ZhgChg.Li

 Before…

-Initially, I didn’t delve deeply into this issue and directly overlaid a larger transparent UIButton on the original button, using this transparent button to respond to events.
-This approach was very cumbersome and difficult to control when there were many components.
+Regarding this issue, I didn’t research it deeply at first.
+I simply overlaid a larger transparent UIButton on the original button and used this transparent button to handle events.
+This approach is very troublesome and hard to manage when there are many components.

-Later, I solved it by layout, setting the button to align 0 (or lower) on all sides during layout, and then controlling the imageEdgeInsets, titleEdgeInsets, and contentEdgeInsets parameters to push the Icon/button title to the correct position in the UI design.
-However, this method is more suitable for projects using Storyboard/xib because you can directly push the layout in Interface Builder.
-Additionally, the designed Icon should ideally have no spacing, otherwise, it will be difficult to align, sometimes stuck at that 0.5 distance, no matter how you adjust it, it won’t align.
+Later, the issue was solved by layout adjustments.
+The button’s top, bottom, left, and right constraints were set to 0 (or less) during layout, then the imageEdgeInsets, titleEdgeInsets, and contentEdgeInsets were controlled to push the icon/button title to the correct UI design position.
+However, this method is more suitable for projects using Storyboard/xib, as you can adjust the layout directly in Interface Builder.
+Another point is that the designed icon should preferably have no extra spacing; otherwise, positioning becomes difficult, sometimes stuck at a 0.5 distance that can’t be aligned properly.

 After…

-As the saying goes, “seeing more broadens the mind.”
-Recently, after encountering a new project, I learned a small trick; you can increase the event response range in UIButton’s pointInside.
-By default, it is UIButton’s Bounds, but we can extend the Bounds size inside to make the button’s clickable area larger!
+As the saying goes, the more you see, the more you know.
+Recently, after starting a new project, I learned a neat trick: you can enlarge the event response area in UIButton’s pointInside method.
+By default, it uses UIButton’s bounds, but you can extend the bounds inside to make the button’s clickable area larger!

 class MyButton: UIButton {